Quickstart

 Full source of this step is in here.

-1. We can make a \"single page application\" and when user clicks on a list item, the whole list widget will be replaced with a widget showing details about the task.
+1. We can make a \"single page application\" and when the user clicks on a list item, the whole list widget will be replaced with a widget showing details about the task.
 This is good if we are building a widget to be embedded into some other page where we don't want to change the URL.
-But in this scenario we also need to implement controls for returning back to the tasks list or hook into browser's API for managing history state.
-Also, in this mode all states of the application will have the same URL and it will be impossible for user to share a link to a single task.
+But in this scenario we also need to implement controls for returning back to the tasks list or hook into the browser's API for managing history state.
+Also, in this mode all states of the application will have the same URL and it will be impossible for the user to share a link to a single task.

 Task Details Widget

 For showing task details we need yet another widget.
-You see, a widget is a representation of some data and there could be a multiple kinds of representation for the same data!
+You see, a widget is a representation of some data and there could be multiple kinds of representation for the same data!
 In our example, the same task might be rendered as a list item or as a whole page's content.

 To render task with all details, define a task-page widget like this: